amin-rm/dorm-management-pipeline/README.md

 ```

 ### Slack Integration
-To integrate Slack with Jenkins for real-time notifications, refer to this guide:
+To integrate Slack with Jenkins for real-time notifications, refer to this guide: [Slack Plugin for Jenkins](https://plugins.jenkins.io/slack/)

 ### Jenkinsfile Configuration